rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 An additional benefit of using bitmasks is that we can provide a mask of selections with one integer.
 For example, we can choose which selections are visible or will be translated with an integer.
 If we want to affect all selections we simply use the maximum integer value, where all bits are one.
 Functions that act on a selection have been modified, if possible, to act on a mask of selections.

-As Eigen :cite:`Eigen` does not currently have cwise bitwise operations, unary functions were used.
+As Eigen does not currently have cwise bitwise operations, unary functions were used.
 These might not be as well optimized.
 However, when testing on the [armadillo mesh](http://graphics.stanford.edu/data/3Dscanrep/) :cite:`standford-3d-models` the interactions was still responsive enough.

 Face or edge selection was not implemented as this is more involved and does not necessarily add more features for the current use case.